Should you carry a balance on a 0% APR credit card?

-If you open a card with a 0 percent introductory APR offer, it may seem like there’s no downside to carrying a balance.
+If you open a credit card with an introductory 0 percent APR, it may seem like there’s no downside to carrying a balance.
 After all, you won’t owe interest during the promotional period.
 So, what’s the harm?

-Even if it’s not attracting interest, carrying a balance can still lead to some negative consequences—including termination of your offer.
+Even if your balance isn’t acquiring interest, neglecting to make payments can still lead to some negative consequences — including termination of your offer.
 It’s best to weigh your choices carefully before deciding to leave a balance on your card.
 Whether you should carry a balance during your card’s promotional period depends on your specific circumstances.